zaharenok/Hacktoberfest2020/content/participant/mahakbansal2019.md

+---
 name: Mahak Bansal
-institution: Indian Institute of technology Roorkee 🚩
+institution: IIT Roorkee
 image: mahakbansal2019.png
-quote: Everything happens for a reason.
-Live it, love it, learn from it.
+quote: Everything happens for a reason.Live it, Love it and Learn from it.
 github: mahakbansal2019
+---